truenas/middleware/docs/userguide/freenas_system.rst

 .. warning:: setting a sysctl or a loader is an advanced feature.
 A sysctl immediately affects the kernel running the FreeNAS® system and a loader could adversely affect the ability of the FreeNAS® system to successfully boot.
-   **Do not create a tunable on a production system unless you understand the ramifications of that change.** This means that you should always test the impact of any changes on a test system first.
-It is also recommended to create a boot environment using the instructions in `Boot`_
+   **Do not create a tunable on a production system unless you understand the ramifications of that change.**
-   **before** creating a tunable so that the system can reboot into the previous boot environment should the tunable prevent the system from booting.

 Since sysctl and loader values are specific to the kernel parameter to be tuned or driver to be loaded, descriptions and suggested values can be found in the man page for the specific driver and in many sections of the